Generic Name: valproic acid (val-PROE-ik AS-id)

 - Topiramate because the risk of high ammonium levels and brain problems may be increased

-- Felbamate or salicylates (eg, aspirin) because they may increase the risk of valproic acid's side effects
+- Benzodiazepines (eg, diazepam), felbamate, or salicylates (eg, aspirin) because they may increase the risk of valproic acid's side effects

-- Carbamazepine, carbapenem antibiotics (eg, imipenem), hormonal birth control (eg, birth control pills), hydantoins (eg, phenytoin), mefloquine, or rifampin because they may decrease valproic acid's effectiveness
+- Carbamazepine, carbapenem antibiotics (eg, imipenem), hormonal birth control (eg, birth control pills), hydantoins (eg, phenytoin), mefloquine, rifampin, or ritonavir because they may decrease valproic acid's effectiveness

-- Anticoagulants (eg, warfarin), barbiturates (eg, phenobarbital), benzodiazepines (eg, diazepam), ethosuximide, lamotrigine, primidone, tolbutamide, tricyclic antidepressants (eg, amitriptyline), or zidovudine because the risk of their side effects may be increased by valproic acid
+- Anticoagulants (eg, warfarin), barbiturates (eg, phenobarbital, primidone), ethosuximide, lamotrigine, methylphenidate, quetiapine, rufinamide, tolbutamide, tricyclic antidepressants (eg, amitriptyline), or zidovudine because the risk of their side effects may be increased by valproic acid

 This may not be a complete list of all interactions that may occur.
 Ask your health care provider if valproic acid may interact with other medicines that you take.
 Check with your health care provider before you start, stop, or change the dose of any medicine.